English Dal (1 Cup)

 Pair with Protein

-Include a source of protein with your meal, like grilled chicken, tofu, or lentils, which can help slow down glucose absorption.
+Incorporate a source of protein, such as grilled chicken, tofu, or lentils, to help slow down digestion and reduce the spike.

-Add healthy fats such as avocado, nuts, or olive oil to your meal.
-These fats can help stabilize blood sugar levels.
+Include healthy fats like avocado, nuts, or seeds, which can help stabilize blood sugar levels.

 Stay Hydrated